Toloka/docs/en/guide/concepts/access.md

 Toloka clients register and access Toloka using social authorization.
 If you registered in Toloka using an email address, please [migrate to the new social authorization](migrate-new-auth.md) scheme.

-{% note alert "Attention" %}

-Make sure to migrate your account until **August 14, 2023** to continue using Toloka.
-The authorization in Toloka using email address and password will **stop working** after that date.

-{% endnote %}

 To register in Toloka as a client and post tasks for Tolokers, you need to have one of the following supported social accounts:

 - Google